VALIS-software/SIRIUS-backend/Dev-PlayBook.md

     `kubectl exec -ti mongo-0 bash`

     Will open a bash terminal inside the `mongo-0` pod.
-You can then run the Mongo shell their.
+You can then run the Mongo shell there.
 (MongoDB authentication needed)

     `kubectl exec -ti sirius-pod-***** bash`